 Notebook systems are proving invaluable to skill acquisition, research documentation, publication, and reproducibility.
-This series of presentations introduces the most popular platform for computational notebooks, Project Jupyter.
+This series of presentations introduces the most popular platform for computational notebooks, Project Jupyter, as well as other resources like Binder and NeuroLibre.

 JupyterHub is a simple, highly extensible, multi-user system for managing per-user Jupyter Notebook servers, designed for research groups or classes.
 This lecture covers deploying JupyterHub on a single server, as well as deploying with Docker using GitHub for authentication.

-Introduction to reproducible research.
 The lecture provides an overview of the core skills and practical solutions required to practice reproducible research.
-This lecture was part of the 2018 Neurohackademy, a 2-week hands-on summer institute in neuroimaging and data science held at the University of Washington eScience Institute.

-Watch this video recap of a QBIN SciComm seminar that took place over Zoom on April 26, 2021.
-Nikola Stikov talks about the history and future of academic publishing and the need for transparency, and Agah Karakuzu gives a live demo of an alpha version of NeuroLibre, a preprint server that goes beyond the PDF to complement research articles.
+This lesson consists of a talk about the history and future of academic publishing and the need for transparency, as well as a live demo of an alpha version of NeuroLibre, a preprint server that goes beyond the PDF to complement research articles.
+This video was part of a virutal QBIN SciComm seminar.